zhanxw/rvtests/README.md

     tabix -f -p vcf $your_vcf_file

 The above commands will (1) remove the `chr` prefix from chromosome names; (2) sort VCF files by chromosome first, then by chromosomal positions; (3) compress using bgzip; (4) create tabix index.

+Rvtests support genotype dosages.
+Use `--dosage DosageTag` to specify the dosage tag.
+For example, if VCF format field is "GT:EC" and individual genotype fields is "0/0:0.02", you can use `--dosage EC`, and rvtests will use the dosage 0.02 in the regression models.

 ## Phenotype file